Rock Climbing

 Contact us to request a date

-Rock climbing is super fun and the West Kootenays have some great rock.
+Rock climbing is super fun and the Bow Valley has some amazing rock.
 Get out there and GO!

 This complete introduction to the world of the vertical covers equipment, belaying, movement skills and rappelling in a full day format with a certified ACMG instructor.
 No special physical skills like upper body strength are required as good technique is the real key to successful climbing.